Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

 	}
     ```

     Similar optimization is done for `aie_dest2`.
-For more information about loop analysis and optimization, refer to the _AI Engine Kernel Coding Best Practices Guide_ ([UG1079](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021_1/ug1079-ai-engine-kernel-coding.pdf)).
+For more information about loop analysis and optimization, refer to the _AI Engine Kernel Coding Best Practices Guide_.

 After making these optimizations, run the following command: